 Learning outcomesAt the end of the course the student will have a breadth of knowledge about the range of requirements methods, tools, and techniques.
 They will gain an appreciation of at least two methods, and obtain practical guidance on elicitation techniques.

 Students will not be required to have previous knowledge of requirements engineering though practical experience is useful.
-There will be a pre-study exercise that must be completed before the course begins.

 The course is structured as follows, for a total of 12 lectures

 - Course overview